Second Slaughter ‘SHAAKH’ of Chittorgarh in 1534 and Forgotten Jauhar of Rani Karnavati

 The Rajputs were ready to fight to death with the besieging troops.
 Each soldier got dressed in kesariya (saffron) robes and turbans and exchanged paan [betel leaves] amongst themselves as a sign of parting.
 They charged out of the fort and fought bravely with Sultan and his army until all of them perished.
 Realising that defeat was imminent, Karnavati decided that with their men-folk going into the unequal struggle with the Sultan’s army in which they were sure to perish, the women of Chittor had either to commit the divine suicide jauhar or face dishonor of necrophilia at the hands of the victorious enemy.
 The choice was in favour of suicide through jauhar.
 A huge pyre was lit and all the women of Chittorgarh led by Rani Karnavati jumped into the flames, thus depriving the enemy waiting outside.

 After this victory, the Sultan’s troops entered the fort only to be confronted with ashes and burnt bones.
 It was March 8, 1535 A.D.
 Karnavati’s maid Panna Dhai escaped with the princes Vikramjit and Uday Singh to safety.
-By the time Humayun arrived, it was too late.
-He defeated Bahadur Shah.

 The women who committed jauhar perished but their memory has been kept alive till today by bards and songs which glorify their act, which was right in those days and circumstances.
 The siege of Chittorgarh, its brave defence by the Rajputs, the saga of Rani Karnavati and the jauhar she led are legendary.